-- 58. The Government has carried out three PSED assessments on the impacts of the lockdown policy implemented 23 March.
-The 10 broad measures introduced include: - self-isolate for 7 days if experiencing symptoms; - o self-isolate for 14 days if a household member is experiencing symptoms; - shield the clinically extremely vulnerable - protect the vulnerable (self-isolation for the 1.5m most vulnerable, including the over 70s, those with specific health conditions, and pregnant women with some underlying health conditions); - o no gatherings of more than two people (not in the same household); - closure of schools (except for key workers); - closing certain retail and indoor public spaces; - closing outdoor public spaces; - o prohibition on mass gatherings; and - stay at home. - 59.
-On May 10 the Government introduced several easements, for which the equality impacts should also be considered.
-In making this decision, the Government considered other alternative policies, for which a summary equalities assessment is also provided here. - 60.
-Policy changes introduced include: - permitting people to go outside for leisure activities (moderating the impact of the 'Stay at home' NPI); - permitting people to use sports courses such as tennis courts, basketball courts, golf courses, angling etc; - encouraging people to go back to work (this is not a change in the rules but does represent a change in the narrative, intended to impact behaviour); and - allowing people to move house - 61.
-Further easements which have been partially considered as part of the review (and will be introduced in further phases of easement) included in this assessment are: - o allowing 'bubbling' with other households; - o opening more retail; and - o opening pre-school and primary schools
+- 69. The Government has carried out three PSED assessments on the impacts of the lockdown policy implemented 23 March.
+The 10 broad measures introduced include: - self-isolate for 7 days if experiencing symptoms; - self-isolate for 14 days if a household member is experiencing symptoms; - shield the clinically extremely vulnerable - protect the vulnerable (self-isolation for the 1.5m most vulnerable, including the over 70s, those with specific health conditions, and pregnant women with some underlying health conditions); - o no gatherings of more than two people (not in the same household); - o closure of schools (except for key workers and vulnerable children); - closing certain retail and indoor public spaces; - closing outdoor public spaces; - prohibition on mass gatherings; and

+- stay at home. - 70.
+On May 10 the Government introduced several easements and the Government now intended to make amendment regulations to reflect some changes, for which the equality impacts should also be considered.
+The Government considered other alternative policies, for which a summary equalities assessment is also provided here. - 71.
+Policy changes introduced with the amendment regulations and amended guidance include: - permitting people to go to a public open space for the purposes of open air recreation to promote their physical or mental health or emotional wellbeing (moderating the impact of the 'Stay at home' NPI); - Allowing people to exercise or enjoy open air recreation on their own, or in household units and in groups of no more than two, with one person being outside their household (where they are advised to follow the 2m social distancing guidelines). - permitting people to use outdoor sports courts such as tennis courts, basketball courts, golf courses, angling etc; - encouraging people to go back to work (this is not a change in the law but does represent a change in the narrative, intended to impact behaviour); and - allowing people to move house even when it is not reasonably necessary to do so. - Reopening garden centres and waste and recycling centres - 72.
+Policy clarifications to ease the operations of the existing Regulations are also to be made with the amendment regulations: - to clarify that it is permitted for a hotel or accommodation provider to provide services to any 'key worker' who is part of the effort to deal with Covid-19 (or who works in one of the critical sectors listed in the critical worker guidance), as the need relates to their work.
+This was already provided for in the guidelines and the Government has been informed by stakeholders that this is already taking place. - to clarify that additional reasonable excuses to leave, or be outside of the home include visiting a shop which is otherwise closed, in order to collect goods which have been ordered in advance, online, by phone or by post or visiting a local waste and recycling centre which, again, can already open under the existing regulations. - 73.
+The amendment regulations will also increase the value of fixed penalty notices, especially for repeat offenders, which may be issued to anyone aged 18 or over who an authorised person reasonably believes has committed an offence under the Health Protection (Coronavirus, Restrictions)(England) Regulations 2020. - 74.
+Further easements which have been partially considered as part of the review (and will be introduced in further phases of easement) included in this assessment are: - allowing 'bubbling' with other households; - o opening more retail; and - o opening pre-school and primary schools